 Eggplants are best cooked and eaten when they are freshly harvested.
-So you are more likely to find fresh eggplants are farmers’ markets or you can try growing your own eggplants (you can read our article on growing eggplant here).
+So you are more likely to find fresh eggplants are farmers’ markets or you can try growing your own eggplants.

 Is it ok to Eat Bitter Eggplant?

 The good news is that you can eat bitter eggplant.
 It’s safe to eat them but… do you really want to?
 Bitter eggplants are usually overripe, old, or quite possibly starting to rot.
 So although it is okay to eat them, they won’t taste very good – and definitely don’t eat them if they are rotting!